 What are the differences between LEED and BREEAM?

 LEED and BREEAM have different origins and were developed in different countries.
 They therefore have different focuses and criteria, although their objectives are similar.
-LEED is widely used in the USA, while BREEAM is mainly used in Europe.
+LEED is widely used in the United States, while BREEAM is mainly used in Europe.

-What are the advantages of LEED and BREEAM-certified buildings?
+What are the advantages of LEED and BREEAM certified buildings?